This blog post has been updated on December 16, 2025 for accuracy.

 With a vertical niche, you focus on the industry or type of client (but do all types of copywriting).
 The main benefit of choosing a vertical niche is that you know the main paint points and challenges of the audience you’re targeting.

 You could also niche vertically AND horizontally.
-Likeee landing pages for personal finance businesses.
-Or email marketing for the travel industry.
+Like VSLs for supplement brands.
+Or email marketing for course-creators and coaches.

 You could even niche down on the type of copy you write.
 Like Kira Hug, who writes “weird conversion copy”: